OWASP/SecureCodingDojo/README.md

 - Copy ./insecureinc/src/inc/insecure/code.properties.sample to ./insecureinc/src/inc/insecure/code.properties
 - Open ./trainingportal/encryptConfigs.js, fill in db password; etc. and debug the script in VSCode to generate encrypted configuration settings in the Console.
 - Copy the Console output to each corresponding file.
-- Delete passwords from the encryptConfigs.js
+- Delete passwords from the encryptConfigs.

-NOTE: Google authentication is also available but commented out, see server.js if you want to enable it instead and encrypt google oauth secret correspondingly

 - Open ./trainingportal/server.js and debug it in VSCode (at the first run the DB tables will get created)
 - The trainingportal server will be running on http://localhost:8081/